umco/umbraco-ditto/README.md

 [![Our Umbraco project page](https://img.shields.io/badge/our-umbraco-orange.svg)](https://our.umbraco.org/projects/developer-tools/ditto)
 [![Chat on Gitter](https://img.shields.io/badge/gitter-join_chat-green.svg)](https://gitter.im/leekelleher/umbraco-ditto)

-Ditto is a lightweight model mapper for Umbraco.
-It offers a generic solution to the problem of using **strongly-typed models in your MVC views**.
+Ditto is a lightweight view-model mapper for Umbraco.
+It offers a simple solution to the problem of using **strongly-typed models in your MVC views**.
 There are no 3<sup>rd</sup> party dependencies, other than Umbraco core itself.

-#### Is Ditto a "Yet Another Code-First" approach?
+**Is Ditto a "Yet Another Code-First" approach?**

-Nope!
-The goal of Ditto is to provide a simple way to convert your content/media nodes (e.g. `IPublishedContent`) to your desired view-model object.
+_Nope!_ The goal of Ditto is to provide a simple way to convert your content/media/member nodes (e.g. `IPublishedContent`) to your desired view-model object.

 There is absolutely zero intention of generating Document-Types from your view-models.

 ## Documentation and notes